 1976 Outstanding Contributions Through Service to the Profession of Clinical Chemistry

-Robert S. Melville will receive the 1976 (eleventh) AACC Award for Outstanding Contributions Through Service to Clinical Chemistry as a Profession, sponsored by the Fisher Scientific Co.
+Robert S. Melville will receive the 1976 (eleventh) the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions Through Service to Clinical Chemistry as a Profession, sponsored by the Fisher Scientific Co.

 Dr. Melville, originally from Worcester, Massachusetts, received his A.B. from Clark University and his Ph.D. degree from the State University of Iowa.
 Before joining the National Institute of General Medical Sciences in 1965, where he has served as Chief of the Automated Clinical Laboratory Section in the Biomedical Engineering Program since 1968, Dr. Melville progressed from research chemist at Massachusetts General Hospital to Chief Biochemist at St. Luke’s Hospital, Chicago, via the Department of Biochemistry at the State University of Iowa, where he was a research assistant.
 He was also with the Veterans Administration for several years, where he served as chief biochemist at the VA Hospital in Iowa City and in the Central Office in Washington, D.C.

-Dr. Melville has been active in the AACC for the past 25 years.
+Dr. Melville has been active in the the Association for Diagnostics & Laboratory Medicine (ADLM) for the past 25 years.
 He was its president in 1970–71, and has been a diplomate of the American Board of Clinical Chemists since 1952.
-He received the Joseph H. Roe Award in 1972 from the Capital Section, AACC.
+He received the Joseph H. Roe Award in 1972 from the Capital Section, ADLM.
 This award, sponsored by the American Instrument Co., is presented in recognition of contributions in the field of clinical chemistry.